Skip to content

 Publishing a release#

 This project has a GitHub Actions workflow that uses goreleaser to facilitate the process of publishing new releases.
-The release process is triggered by manually creating and pushing a new git tag.
+The release process is triggered by manually creating and pushing a new annotated git tag.

 Then visit github.com/replicate/cog/actions to monitor the release process.